Fire Resistant

 The firewall test confirms this rule for ICFs once again.
 Part of the test measured how well the wall slows the passage of heat and fire.
 The ICF walls tested did not allow flames to pass directly through.
 They also did not allow enough heat through to start a fire on the cool side for 2-4 hours.
 In contrast, wood frame walls typically allow both flame and fire-starting heat through in an hour or less.

-Free of Harmful Chemical Fumes
+Free of Harmful Chemicals

 Practically any organic material, be it wood or plastic, gives off emissions when it is subjected to intense heat or flame.
 The Southwest Research Institute reviewed the numerous existing studies of fire emissions and concluded that the emissions from polystyrene foams are “no more toxic” than those of wood.